kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **export-tags**

-Optional parameter that enable exporting tags provided via **tags** input and default tag to be exported as build argument.
+Optional parameter that enable exporting tags provided via **tags** input and default tags to be exported as build argument.
 Each tag will have format **TAG_x**, where `x` is the tag name passed along with tag.

 Default: **false**